machingclee/machingclee.github.io/static/media/015-tiemetable-system.27b7953b.md

 Do you want the whole successful transaction be ruined and rollbacked by the failure of sending an email notification?

-It is not easy to implement "transactional" side effect (e.g., send the email only when a transaction has been commited), especially when that side effect is dispatched in the middle of a chain of transaction script.
+It is not trivial to implement a "transactional" side effect (e.g., send the email only when a transaction has been commited), especially when that side effect is dispatched in the middle of a chain of transaction script.

 </Example>